dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-frontpage.markdown

       - Paragraph: "The first BBC News responsive site was designed in first instance only for mobile.
 When the layout was scaled to desktop, the result was disparity of content hierarchy  between mobile and desktop.
 Also, the real-estate on larger screens wasn't being used effectively."

-  - Theme-Classes: block-mb block-mt bg-gray-100
+  - Theme-Classes:  block-mt bg-gray-100
     Pattern-Image:
-    Layout-Classes: offset-md-1 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: pb-4 offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-8
     Subheading:
     H2-Heading: The Challenge
     Description:
-      - Heading:
-      - Paragraph: "Redesign the BBC News front page from the ground up with the following objectives: "
+      - H3-Heading: "Redesign the BBC News front page from the ground up with the following objectives: "

+  - Theme-Classes:  block-mb bg-gray-100
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4
+    Description:

     U-List:
       - Bullet: Cater for wide ranging of underserved audiences — younger demographic and women.
       - Bullet: Provide flexibility for editorial to curate the changing news agenda focusing on a particular theme or topic.
-      - Bullet: Make it easy to access the range and breadth of news content on any device.
       - Bullet: Drive onward journeys.

+    Secondary-Column:
+      - Secondary-Column-Classes: offset-md-0 col-sm-12 col-md-10 col-lg-4 col-xl-4 paragraph-decor
+        Subheading:
+        Description:

+        U-List:
+          - Bullet: Use the front page real-estate effectively and increase the maximum breakpoint width from 1008 to 1280 pixels wide.
           - Bullet: Integrate and present effective advertising and sponsorship solutions.
-      - Bullet: Use the front page real-estate effectively and increase the maximum breakpoint width from 1008 to 1280 pixels wide.
+          - Bullet: Make it easy to access the range and breadth of news content on any device.

   - Theme-Classes: block-mt bg-snow
     Pattern-Image:
-    Layout-Classes: offset-md-1 offset-lg-2 col-sm-12 col-md-10 col-lg-8 col-xl-7
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4
     H2-Heading: My Role
     Subheading: I worked across all stages of the development cycle, from conception through to delivery.

+  - Theme-Classes: bg-snow paragraph-decor
+    Pattern-Image:
+    Layout-Classes: offset-md-0 offset-lg-2 col-sm-12 col-md-10 col-lg-4 col-xl-4
     Description:
       - Paragraph: |
           <strong>Audience Insights & Ideation </strong> <br />I led the discovery phase.
 I performed competitor analysis across a myriad of news providers, uncovered audience insights from data, shadowed front page editors and I sketched a lot of ideas on paper.